Set up any additional features on your test device. These features are optional.

 to enable or disable usage and error tracking for each user.
 For information,

-Sign in to Cisco Unified Communications Manager Administration.
+Sign in to the Unified CM Administration portal.

-Cisco Dual Mode for Android as the Phone Type.
+Add a new Cisco Dual Mode for Android phone device as follows:

 Enter settings for